Communion... but not as we've known it

 for generations after it!

-Drinking Christ's blood is about accepting the death of ME (My Earth), it is taking up my Cross daily.
-It is accepting and doing what God wanted instead of what I want; it is accepting and drinking from the cup my Father gives me.
+Drinking Christ's blood is about accepting the death of M.E.
+(My Earth), it is taking up my Cross daily.
+It is accepting and doing what God wants instead of what I want; it is accepting and drinking from the cup my Father gives me.
 Our flesh never likes suffering or giving up on ourselves.
 We don’t WANT to do it, we don’t WANT to suffer or die, it is a very hard thing for us to agree to.
 If we react or are offended, it just proves that Self and our flesh are still very much alive, because what is already dead cannot be offended or react.
 Jesus said: "If any person wills to come after Me, let him deny himself, forget, lose sight of himself and his own interests, refuse and give up himself and take up his cross daily and follow Me."
 (Luke 9:23).

 In the same way that Christ is our Passover